Cozy Peach Kitchen

 One of the best parts of making cobbler from scratch is that you can use fresh or frozen peaches.
 It's also okay if your peaches aren't perfectly ripe, and in fact they're easier to work with if they aren't.
 After enough time in the oven, the peaches break down and release sweet juices, even if they're not 100% ready to eat.

-Peach with peeled skin in hand
+Peach with peeled skin in hand.

-How to easily skin peaches
+How to easily peel peaches

 You can skin the peaches or leave the skin on for this recipe, but I like how the skinned peaches almost melt into the crust.